Chelswebdev/Chelswebdev/README.md

 ##   About
 Hi , I'm Chelsea!
 I am a recent Information Technology graduate from the University of Central Florida with hands-on experience in data analysis, Power BI dashboard development, and prompt engineering for AI-assisted analytics.

 I enjoy working with data to find patterns, tell stories, and support better decision making.
-I am passionate about turning raw, messy data into clear visuals and insights that help people make informed decisions.
+I am passionate about turning raw data into visuals that make complex information simple and actionable.

 I am currently seeking a data analyst role where I can contribute to a team, grow my technical skills, and help organizations make sense of their data.